 Water, Sanitation and Hygiene

 people gained access to improved sanitation

-A world where all children have access to clean water
+A world where all children have water, sanitation and hygiene

-There’s more to be done.
-Almost 800 children die each day due to diarrhoea caused by unsafe water, sanitation and hygiene.
-The world has pledged to solve this by achieving universal and equitable access to safe drinking water, sanitation and hygiene for all by 2030.
-Our commitment to help achieve this is to ensure clean water, sanitation and hygiene for everyone, everywhere we work, by 2030.
+There is still work to be done.
+More than 700 children still die each day due to diarrhoea caused by unsafe water, sanitation and hygiene.
+The world has made a commitment to ensure that everyone has access to safe drinking water, sanitation, and hygiene by 2030.
+This goal is known as Sustainable Development Goal 6.

 See how access to clean water has transformed the live of Cheru and other members of her community in Kenya.

 Lack of access to clean water makes life difficult for Ireen, and many other children in Malawi, who often dedicate several hours a day to collecting...